rafgarciaa/Tetris/README.md

 # [Tetris](http://tetris.rafgarcia.io)
-A remake of the classic tile-matching puzzle video game which I am sure everyone is familiar with.
+A remake of the classic tile-matching puzzle video game.
 This game is implemented with HTML5 Canvas API played via web browser.

 ## Functionality & MVP
 With this game, user's will be able to: